• Skip to primary navigation

 2. All HDMI audio extractors require external power.
 So, you need to use the power adapter provided.
 Some adapters can use USB power.

 3. If you use the analogue output, you need to set the mode to 2.0 (stereo).
-5.1 usually is only for digital output.
+5.1 is usually only for digital output.
 Some HDMI audio extractors may not support concurrent analogue and digital outputs.

 Hopefully, with the help of the HDMI audio extractor, you can now use Chromecast just like a Chromecast Audio.

-Do all Chromecast Audio compatible music apps support Chromecast?
+Do all Chromecast Audio-compatible music apps support Chromecast?

 Yes, if your app can stream to Chromecast Audio, it MUST be able to stream to Chromecast and Chromecast Ultra.